-In the analytical section of the paper, the author first looked for necessary conditions before turning to the analysis of sufficient conditions in line with Schneider and Wagemann's recommendations (2012: 8).
+In the analytical section of the paper, the author first looked for necessary conditions before turning to the analysis of sufficient conditions in line with Schneider & Wagemann's recommendations (2012: 8).
 Both the absence of donor interests and the absence of good development performance were found as necessary conditions for sanctions.
-However, the value consistency for DEV was 0.950525, only slightly above the 0.9 threshold set by the author - though not explicitly justified.
+However, the value consistency for DEV was 0.950525, only slightly above the 0.9 threshold set by the author-though not explicitly justified.
 In contrast, INT had a consistency of 0.848576 (slightly below the 0.9 threshold) but was still considered high enough to be relevant.
 The truth tables for the analysis of sufficiency were then presented and discussed based on both consistency and coverage values.

-Two so-called contradictory cases were found, which led the author to emphasise nuance in the absence of interests and underline the importance of the absence of developmental performance, for which no logical contradictory cases were found.
+Two so-called contradictory cases were found which led the author to emphasise nuance in the absence of interests and underline the importance of the absence of developmental performance, for which no logical contradictory cases were found.
 QCA analysis has therefore been used to test existing theories and hypotheses, but also to generate new theoretical arguments.
 This illustrates the relevance of alternating between cases and solution formulas.
 It also stresses the importance of not applying QCA in a mechanical way, but as a research approach that should always relate back to the cases.
 In fact, an in-depth analysis of the two contradictory cases (Kenya and Niger) revealed the importance of other conditions that could have triggered EU sanctions.
-This raises the question of why potential additional conditions (e.g. media, public opinion or regional influence) were not introduced in another QCA model.
-As Schneider and Wagemann (2010) have suggested, both the selection and definition of conditions and the outcome can change during the research process, based on preliminary findings.
+This raises the question of why potential additional conditions (e.g. media, public opinion, or regional influence) were not introduced in another QCA model.
+As Schneider & Wagemann (2010) have suggested, both the selection and definition of conditions and the outcome can change during the research process, based on preliminary findings.
 This iterative dialogue between the data and development of the truth table is a strength of the QCA method.
-This enables researchers to refine their model and integrate new conditions to embrace complex causality (Schneider and Eggert, 2014).
+This enables researchers to refine their model and integrate new conditions to embrace complex causality (Schneider & Eggert 2014).
 In fact, the number of conditions tested in Del Biondo's model is rather limited.
-While the number of conditions should generally be kept at a moderate level, in this particular case, including one or two more conditions could have led to a more complex and robust QCA model.
-A balance between too many and too few conditions needs to be found to avoid producing results that are either overly complex or simplistic, making theoretically meaningful interpretations a challenge in both cases.
+While the number of conditions should generally be kept at a moderate level, in this particular case including one or two more conditions could have led to a more complex and making theoretically meaningful interpretations a challenge in both cases.
 In terms of data presentation, the article is quite detailed-and in that respect very useful-in its transparent and pedagogical application of the key steps of a fsQCA analysis.
 The author discussed all the cases in relation to the set of conditions and outcome and how these were calibrated.
-However, the two truth tables (based on the two hypotheses tested) are less straightforward, as cases were being aggregated.
+However, the two truth tables (based on the two hypotheses tested) are less straightforward as cases were being aggregated.
 This was even more important when the two contradictory cases were discussed.
 Lastly, a graphical representation tool to discuss solution formulas and their link back to the cases could have been a useful addition to the paper.